The height of Mount Kilimanjaro

 Highest Peak (Kibo)

-Kibo is a central part of Kilimanjaro.
-Crowned by Uhuru Peak, Kibo is the highest point of Kilimanjaro (19,340 f /5,895 m), this is a place where the culmination of what we call a true “Kilimanjaro climb” takes place.
-All of the summit camps are located there.
+Crowned by Uhuru Peak, Kibo peak is the highest point of Kilimanjaro (19,340 f /5,895 m), this is a place where the culmination of what we call a true “Kilimanjaro climb” takes place.

 In the crater area of Kibo one may see Kilimanjaro glaciers and the famous Ash Pit.